geoserver/geoserver/doc/en/user/source/security/layer.rst

 * Rules with other types of groups (*Named tree*, *Container tree*, *Earth Observation tree*) also affect contained layers and nested layer groups.
   If the group is not accessible, the layers and groups contained in it won't either.
   The only exception is when another layer group contains the same layer or nested group, in that case the layers they will show up under the allowed groups.
+* Workspace rules gets precedence over global layer group ones when it comes to allow access to layers
+* Layer rules get precedence over all layer group rules when it comes to allow access to layers

 The following tables summarizes the layer group behavior depending on whether they are used in a public or secured environment: